-In this short guide, I’ll show you how to move and rename Excel files in Python.
-This method works for not just Excel file, but also any file format, .doc, .txt, .ppt – you name it.
+In this short tutorial, we’ll learn how to move and rename Excel files in Python.
+This method works for not only Excel files, but also works for any file format, .doc, .txt, .ppt – you name it.

 A Hypothetical Example

 Let’s start off by setting the stage for this task.
 Imagine that you manage a list of clients’ weekly invoice reports.
 Each week, your company’s invoicing system generates 1 report (in Excel) per client, saved in a folder named after the client’s name.
 See the below screenshots for detail.

 Instead of having 1 invoice file in each client folder, we want to move all the Excel files into one single folder, let’s call this folder “week_1”.
 Due to the identical naming of the individual Excel files “invoice.xlsx”, we can’t just copy and paste them all into the same folder.
 Also, do you really want to copy&paste by hand for 59 times?

 Here’s what we’ll do.
 We will move each of the “invoice.xlsx” file into a folder called “week_1”, then rename that Excel file by adding the corresponding client name.
 For example, client_1’s invoice file will be renamed to “client_1_invoice.xlsx”.